 Here, you will learn more about the alphabets, numbers, colors, and alphabets amongst others that you need to grasp as you tackle this.

 9. Mediumistic Stunts

-From there, he addresses the known, Befriended Art (Allied) of Mentalism which you should scoop a great deal of insight from.
+From there, he addresses the known, Befriended Art (Allied) of Mentalism and gives great insight.

 10. Card Tricks

-Although many people argue that Tony has really given much weight to card tricks, he personally says that he takes this aspect with so much respect and he has actually given a good beginners’ training on it for the mentalism rookies.
+Although many people argue that Tony has really given much weight to card tricks, he personally says that he takes this aspect with so much respect.
+This section provides good beginners’ training.

 11. Question and Answer

-This will serve best for the advanced mentalists.
-As you pull this off, you will need to have great confidence and that’s why Tony shares with you quite a number of smooth strategies like gimmicks, inferring information, and having advance knowledge of what you will be dealing with, to help you do it best.
+This will serve best for advanced mentalists.
+To be a successful mentalist you will need to have great confidence.
+Tony shares with you quite a number of smooth strategies like gimmicks, inferring information, and having advanced knowledge to help you practice with confidence.

 He also gives basic information on cold reading, something that may be useful to you in the future.